info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 3-5 research questions.
 What motivates the questions?
 Why are they important?
 See the Deign Brief, section B.4. (about 150 words)

+* How did COVID restrictions impact GHG emissions on a state-by-state basis?
+* Did COVID make any significant change in the amount of pollution, compared to 'ideal' 0 GHG emissions models?
+* How much pollution was actually prevented compared to pre-pandemic models of pollution?
+* Did states which had harsher restrictions offset enough GHG emission from cars, etc... to combat increased power usage to be useful?
+* New Zealand as a control?
+They continued as normal, how were their greenhouse gas emissions different from other countries which suffered more from COVID?

 ### The Dataset:

 See Design Brief, setions B.5 (Size and complexity) and B.6 (Data provenance).
 Use short sub-sections for describing the size and complexity of the dataset and for describing the origins fo the data. (about 400 words)